Eagalon/nvgt-includes/.github/CONTRIBUTING.md

 ## Guidelines

-Before discussing about how you could contribute, please the following guidelines to insure a safe environment, stability, and readability.
+Before discussing about how you could contribute, please mind the following guidelines to insure a safe environment, stability, and readability.

 ### Code Indentation
 If possible, please do not use indentation, since this language is not required to use it.